CreativeInquiry/terrapattern-website/content/interface_instructions_right.md

 Below are the top results returned from your search, displayed in a geographic overview, a set of thumbnail images, and a plot of their relative similarity.
+Download your results as GeoJSON below.